MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-create-data-landing-zone.md

 - **Permissions for the Azure subscription**.
 You must have the [User Access Administrator](/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](/azure/role-based-access-control/built-in-roles#owner) role for the subscription to be able to create a service principal and role assignments for the service principal.

 - **Deploy a data management zone**.
 Before you begin, make sure you successfully deploy a [data management zone](https://github.com/Azure/data-management-zone).
-The data landing zone relies on Azure Private DNS zones that are deployed in the data management zone template.
+The data landing zone relies on Azure Private DNS zones that are deployed when you use the data management zone template.
 If you already have Azure Private DNS zones deployed, you can point to those zones.
-If you don't have Azure Private DNS zones deployed for the respective Azure services, deploying the data landing zone templates fails.
+If you don't have Azure Private DNS zones deployed for the respective Azure services, deployment by using the data landing zone template fails.
 For more information, see the [data management zone](https://github.com/Azure/data-management-zone) GitHub repository.

 ## One-click deployment